 Importantly, lemonade is usually made with sugar, which increases the risk of kidney stones.
 (5)

 Crystal Light Lemonade* has much more citrate in it compared to regular lemonade.
-It is sweetened with potassium citrate.
+It has potassium citrate in it for flavoring and preservation.

 Packed with sugar.
 Punch is not the best drink for kidney stones.